-Unfortunately for the patients, the population had already grown by 20% at the start of the project in 2016, and now exceeds 30% – before completion!
-The hospital planners did not notice that the NSW government continues to force rapid population increases – but has not planned services for it.
-(Data source: NSW Government population projections.)
+Unfortunately for the patients, the population had already grown by over 15% when the project was announced in 2017, and now exceeds 30% – before completion!
+The hospital planners apparently did not notice that the NSW government continues to force rapid population increases beyond the scope of their planned upgrades.

 Meanwhile, two-thirds of the hospital remains run-down, with no plans in hand from the NSW Government after stage 1.
 Complaints have included plaster falling off the walls, ceiling collapses, leaking roofs and finding a possum in an older part of the hospital.